Skip to main content

 BUI.Manager.init();

-Now we will add some UI to explode and restore our BIM model, which can be easily done with a checkbox that determines whether a model is exploded or not.
+Now we will add some UI to load and unload our BIM model.
 For more information about the UI library, you can check the specific documentation for it!

 const panel = BUI.Component.create<BUI.PanelSection>(() => {